ha-shine/losk/vm/README.md

 - [ ] Write a disassembler that will print offset and opcodes.
 Not sure how this will be useful yet.
 The disassembler should print the codes in this format `<offset> <line_number/'|' if same line as previous> <instruction>`.
+- [ ] Currently, function parsing is a bit weird in a way that synchronisation is not skipped to the end of the block if an error is found, but the parsing stop in the middle of the function.
+Try parsing an error function and see if the synchronisation makes sense.

 # Challenges